 Do Moving Violations Go on a CDL Driving Record in Illinois?

 Although non-moving violations will not appear on your commercial driver’s license (CDL) record, moving violations will.
 Illinois law follows a points system for drivers convicted of moving traffic violations.
-If you commit multiple traffic violations within a certain time period, you risk having your license suspended.
+You risk having your license suspended if you commit multiple traffic violations within a specific period.
 The length of the suspension depends on the number of points you have.

 If you drive a commercial motor vehicle, you still receive penalty points.
-However, the laws apply differently in relation to license suspension.
-CDL drivers that commit multiple serious traffic violations within a three-year period or commit one major violation will have their license suspended.
+However, the laws apply differently to license suspension.
+CDL drivers who commit multiple serious traffic violations within three years or one major violation will have their license suspended.
 The length of the suspension varies depending on the type of traffic violation and your previous record.

 Consequences of a Moving Violation in Illinois